hcl14/LLM_interview_research/README.md

 # LLM Code generation research

 This is a short research on code and unit test generation involving LLMs with the overview of the current state of things taken on Jan, 2024.
-The goal is to propose a concept of the product concept for software unit testing or propose research directions.
+The goal is to propose a concept of the product for enterprise software unit testing and/or propose research directions.

 The setting is large industrial environment with big diverse codebase which can be used as knowledge base for AI to assist or automate unit test creation.